maxspxtr/Berachain-Auto-Faucet-Claimer/README.md

 - Linux/macOS: Set up a cron job for periodic claims.

 **Example (Windows Task Scheduler)**
-Open Task Scheduler, create a new task.
+1. Open Task Scheduler and create a new task.
-Set the task to run `python faucet_claim.py` at an 8-hour, 10-minute interval.
+2. Set the task to run python `faucet_claim.py` at 8-hour and 10-minute intervals.
-Choose “Run whether user is logged on or not” to keep it running in the background.
+3. Choose “Run whether user is logged on or not” if you'd like it to run in the background.

 **Example (Linux/macOS Cron Job)**